Agata10/Dasboard-project/README.md

 This project task is understanding grid layout.
 It has admin dashboard with links to my projects.

+Dashboard is based mostly on grid although I used flex in some parts to align content and to place search button in search input.

 ## Icons

 Icons were downloaded from flaticon.com, authors:
 1. Roundicons
 2. Freepik